Counting Lattice Points in Generalized Permutohedra From A to B: Counting Lattice Points from A to B

 \begin{lem} Let $P = \Delta^0_{S_1} + \cdots + \Delta^0_{S_m}$ where $S_i \in \ads$ for all $i \in [m]$.
 Suppose that $T \in \ads_n$ is an admissible subset in which $P_T$ is $n$-dimensional.
 Let $\Pi$ be a fine mixed cell of $P_T$ and $\bbx \in \Z^n$ be the lattice point satisfying $\bbx+ \hat{\Pi} = \Pi$.
 Then, the following statements are equivalent. \begin{enumerate} \item The fine mixed cell $\Pi$ satisfies $\nabla_T \subseteq\hat{\Pi}.$ \item $\bbx$ is the unique lattice point in $(P_T-\square_T)\cap\Z^n$ such that $\bbx + \nabla_T\subseteq \Pi$. \item The fine mixed cell $\Pi$ is a zonotope.

 \end{enumerate} \end{lem}

 To prove this lemma, we need the following result regarding the existence of a perfect matching of a certain bipartite graph.

 \begin{lem} Let $n$ be a positive integer.
-Suppose that $B$ is a bipartite graph on $n$ left vertices and $n$ right vertices.
-Then, there is a perfect matching in $B$ if and only if $B$ satisfies the following two conditions: \begin{enumerate} \item Every left and right vertex of $B$ has degree at least one. \item Every left and right vertex of $B$ is adjacent to at most one vertex of degree one. \end{enumerate} \end{lem}
+Suppose that $B$ is a bipartite graph on $n$ left vertices and $n+1$ right vertices $\{r_1, \dots, r_{n+1}\}$.
+Assume further that $B$ is a tree and that every left vertex of it has degree two.
+Then, there is a perfect matching in the induced bipartite graph obtained by removing the right vertex $r_i$ of $B.$ \end{lem}

-\begin{proof} ($\Longrightarrow$) Clearly, if there is a perfect matching in $B,$ then the two conditions must be met. ($\Longleftarrow$) Conversely, suppose that $B$ satisfies the two conditions.
-We will proceed by induction on $n \geq 1.$ When $n = 1,$ there is a perfect matching in $B$, since the left and right vertices are adjacent.
-This establishes the base case for induction.
-Now suppose that the statement is true for some $n \geq 1.$ Consider a bipartite graph $B$ with $n+1$ left vertices $\{\ell_1, \dots, \ell_{n+1}\}$ and $n+1$ right vertices $\{r_1, \dots, r_{n+1}\}$ satisfying the two conditions.
-Without loss of generality, we may assume that $r_{n+1}$ is a right vertex of the least degree in $B$, and that the left vertex $\ell_{n+1}$ is adjacent to $r_{n+1}$ and has the least degree among other left vertices adjacent to $r_{n+1}$.

-Let $\hat{B}$ be the induced bipartite subgraph of $B$ obtained by removing the vertices $\ell_{n+1}$ and $r_{n+1}$ of $B.$ Then, it is easy to see that $\hat{B}$ is a bipartite graph on $n$ left and $n$ right vertices satisfying the two conditions.
-Thus, by the induction hypothesis, there is a perfect matching in $\hat{B}$.
-By matching $\ell_{n+1}$ with $r_{n+1}$ and matching other vertices of $B$ using a perfect matching in $\hat{B}$, we obtain a perfect matching in $B.$ Therefore, by induction, the statement holds for all $n \geq 1.$ \end{proof}